paulasquin/computer-vision-cs/Assignment2/report.md

 We generated datasets made of 15px*30px images containing pedestrians in the first case, or random background element (as long as they don't overfit on humans) to train a binary SVM classifier.

 #### SVM Training
 The SVM training has been done by appling first a _HOG_ transform to the images as a way the reduce the information in the input pipeline.
-This led also to flatten data, required
+This led also to flatten data, required for or SVM.
+At the end of the day, our SVM managed to reach awesome pedestrians recognition skills with an accuracy of 0.93 on the test set.

 ### Inertia consistency
+We have implemented a function that was checking

 ## Outputs

 ## Pros, cons and possible improvements
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMzc5OTU3NzksNjM4Mjk1NzMsLTExMj
-QyODUyODAsLTc1ODk4ODgzMF19
+eyJoaXN0b3J5IjpbMTQzNzU3ODQxNSw2MzgyOTU3MywtMTEyND
+I4NTI4MCwtNzU4OTg4ODMwXX0=
 -->